Kindiras/2DIsingModel/README.md

 # 2D_Ising_Model
-+This is good example of understanding c++ while using class.
+ + This is good example of understanding c++ while using class.